monkstone/monkstone.github.com/_posts/2016-06-04-sandi_metz.md

 permalink: sandi
 ---

 The latest Sandi Metz book (99 Bottles) is due soon why not join the [mailing list][list].
 In her recent post, Sandi succesfully tackles the [Roman Numeral Kata][kata].
 This was only possible because there are actually strict rules governing the legal subtractive form of roman numerals (back in the day they probably stuck to the additive forms anyway, _kept the stone masons busy_).
-Ninety-nine as in example below is a case in point where `IC` for example is illegal (preceding character letters cannot be less than times the value of the character they precede).
+Ninety-nine as in example below is a case in point where `IC` for example is illegal (preceding character letters cannot be less than ten times the value of the character they precede).
 See gist for [roman_numerals.rb][roman] or sign up to [Sandi's mailing list][list] for the original.

 ### blackboard.rb ###